 This was the outcome when the oil crisis hit in the 1970s.
 Shell had run a bunch of scenarios about different futures.
-When the crisis came and oil prices skyrocketed they recognised a scenario that they had explored, a new normal of high prices.
-Having thought about this possibility Shell were alive to the indicators.
-As other oil companies took years to adapt because they were waiting for the market to return to normal.
+When the crisis came and oil prices skyrocketed they recognised a scenario that they had explored: a new normal of high prices.
+Having thought about this possibility Shell were alive to the indicators, while other oil companies took years to adapt because they were waiting for the market to return to normal.
 This helped the company weather the volatility of the 1970s, bringing financial gains running into the billions of dollars thanks to the re-configuration or sale of refineries and installations, or decisions not to replace them.

 These shifts are hard to anticipate precisely because they sit outside the everyday framework of the business and are from difficult to impossible to access.
 Even Shell will tell you that the thinking was really strong but shifting an organisation to do this is hard.

 From our experience, here are four ideas to consider:

 01 Acknowledge and prepare for the period of flux after the disruption